-Through Dividend declaration company management distributes a part of company earning to the shareholders.
+Through Dividend declaration company management distributes a part of company earnings to the shareholders.

-How to benefit from this news – Let’s say stock price for company A is Rs 100 today.
+How to benefit from this news – Let’s say the stock price for company A is Rs 100 today.
 There is a dividend declaration of Rs 2/share.
-That means each stock holder will get Rs 2/share as cash if he holds stocks of company A on or before Ex-dividend date.
-As markets react to every good news stock price of company A may reach Rs 102 or even higher before Ex-dividend date.
+That means each stockholder will get Rs 2/share as cash if he holds stocks of company A on or before Ex-dividend date.
+As markets react to every good news, the stock price of company A may reach Rs 102 or even higher before Ex-dividend date.

 Share Buy Back

 Share Buyback is basically re-acquisition of companies own shares.
 Bought back shares are not available for trading.
-Buy back’s reduces number of shares and hence increases earning per share.
+Buy back’s reduces the number of shares and hence increases earnings per share.

-Playing buyback is slightly tricky and you need to understand the company’s fundamentals before taking a decision.
-If based on your fundamental research you find out that a company is undervalued and at the same time company management announces a buyback offer its wise to invest in that stock.
+Playing buyback is slightly tricky and you need to understand the company’s fundamentals before making a decision.
+If based on your fundamental research you find out that a company is undervalued and at the same time company management announced a buyback offer it's wise to invest in that stock.
 When the market condition improves you will reap a handsome benefit out of this investment.

 Stock Split/Reverse Stock Split

 This is a step to improve the liquidity of stock.
-If due to some reason stock price of a company is too high or too low and hence trades with low liquidity, companies announce stock splits/reverse stock splits to increase the liquidity of stocks.
+If for some reason the stock price of a company is too high or too low and hence trades with low liquidity, companies announce stock splits/reverse stock splits to increase the liquidity of stocks.
 This basically increases or decreases the number of stocks without changing the market cap of the company.

 Stock splits/Reverse splits normally increase the liquidity of stocks and now there are more buyers and sellers for the same stock.
 Normally companies announce splits if they are quite confident about the future growth prospects.
 One can invest and benefit from this news if the company is a quality company.

 Normally a company offers rights issue if it requires additional capital.
-Investor should study the need for this capital requirement and if he feels the capital invested by the company will be profitable, he should apply for the rights issue if it’s offered at price which is considerably less that current market price of the stock.
+Investors should study the need for this capital requirement and if he feels the capital invested by the company will be profitable, he should apply for the rights issue if it’s offered at a price which is considerably less than current market price of the stock.

 Mergers and Acquisitions

-Normally whenever Target Company is acquired the acquiring company has to pay a premium for this purchase which in turn results in increase in stock price of the target company in short term.
-As the acquiring company has to pay the premium its stock price decreases in short term.
-An investor can use acquisition news to buy into Target Company and sell parent company in order to gain in short term.
+Normally whenever a Target Company is acquired the acquiring company has to pay a premium for this purchase which in turn results in increase in stock price of the target company in the short term.
+As the acquiring company has to pay the premium its stock price decreases in the short term.
+An investor can use acquisition news to buy into Target Company and sell the parent company in order to gain in the short term.